-Google Maps is the go-to app for getting directions in and around your neighborhood, but when you need to travel further, it can produce some surprises.
+Google Maps is the go-to app for getting directions in and around your neighborhood, but it can produce some surprises when you need to travel further.

 Luckily, there’s help!
-This article walks you through some of the ways to fix it when Google Maps is not showing route on your phone.
+This article walks you through some ways to fix it when Google Maps is not showing route on your phone.

 Why is Google Maps Not Showing Route?